-Call it what you will, Pâte Sucrée, Pâte Sablée, Short Dough, Sweet Dough, Tart Dough, this is a versatile dough perfect for lining the pan for your favorite tart or for making cookies.
-This is a basic recipe that’s great to have in your collection and it comes together in minutes.
+Short Dough, Pâte Sucrée, Pâte Sablée, Sweet Dough, Tart Dough.
+Call it what you will, this is a versatile dough is perfect for your favorite tart or for making cookies.
+This is essential recipe comes together in minutes.

-A little less sweet than a sugar cookie dough and a little less rich than shortbread dough, this dough bakes up with a nice crisp bite and is strong enough to hold soft fillings like pastry cream or fresh fruit without getting soggy.
+Short dough is a little less sweet than a sugar cookie dough and a little less rich than shortbread dough.
+This dough bakes up with a nice crisp bite and is strong enough to hold soft fillings like pastry cream or fresh fruit without getting soggy.

 If the dough gets too aerated the final tart crust might be more crumbly than crisp, and crisp is what you want for a good tart crust that will hold those softer fillings.

 This recipe makes enough for two 12" fruit tart crusts.
 You can halve the recipe by using an egg yolk in place of 1/2 an egg.

 This dough freezes very well.
-Double wrap in plastic and freeze for up to 3 months.
+Double wrap in plastic and freeze for up to 3 months.[